-Talk with the lender directly: After you learn about PACE from a contractor, have another discussion with the actual lender or PACE financing organization.
+After you learn about PACE from a contractor, have another discussion with the actual lender or PACE financing organization.
 It’s essential to understand exactly what you’re getting into.
 Learn the pros and cons of different options, and see how much you’ll pay.
-Even honest contractors can forget to include important details, and they don’t know about your financial situation.
-Get details directly from the source, and have that discussion when your contractor is not present (so that you can speak freely without worrying about hurting anybody’s feelings).
+Even ethical contractors can forget to include important details, and they don’t know your complete financial situation.
+Go directly to the source for details, and have that discussion when your contractor is not present.
+That way, you can speak freely without worrying about hurting anybody’s feelings.

-Budget and pay cash: It’s not the easiest way to do things, but you can always delay your project, save money, and pay cash to get it done at some point in the future.
-Doing so will save you money on interest costs, and you’ll have additional options when it comes to choosing contractors and the exact work they perform.
+It’s not the easiest way to do things, but you always have the option of delaying your project, saving money, and paying in cash to get it done at some point in the future.
+This more patient route will save you money on interest costs, and you’ll have additional options when it comes to choosing contractors and the exact work they perform.

 Selling (or Buying) a Property With PACE

-Selling a property: If you’ve used PACE to fund improvements, you may still owe money when you decide to sell.
-In that case, you can sell the improved property, and the buyer can be responsible for repaying (the new property owner will get the assessments).
+If you’ve used PACE to fund improvements, you may still owe money when you decide to sell.
+In that case, you can sell the improved property, and the buyer can take responsibility for repaying.
+In other words, the new property owner will get the assessments going forward.
 In some ways, that makes sense because the property is actually worth more.
 However, some buyers may be reluctant to take on those payments, and they may even have a hard time getting financing if a property has additional assessments.

-If you prefer, you can always pay off the PACE debt yourself, which makes your property more appealing to buyers.
-Everything is negotiable in real estate: you can charge a higher price for the paid-off improvements, or you can accept a lower price for a property that comes with higher expenses (at least temporarily).
+If you prefer, you always can pay off the PACE debt yourself, which makes your property more appealing to potential buyers.
+Everything is negotiable in real estate: You can charge a higher price for the paid-off improvements, or you can accept a lower price for a property that comes with higher expenses (at least temporarily).

-Buying a property: If you’re considering a property with existing PACE debt, take some time to find out how that debt will affect your transaction.
-Presumably, you’ll benefit from the improvements, so it may be worth taking over the payments (for example, you’ll have lower electric bills if the house has a robust photovoltaic system, and you’ll enjoy those lower bills long after the PACE assessments end).
+If you’re considering buying a property with existing PACE debt, take some time to find out how that debt will affect your transaction.
+Presumably, you’ll benefit from the improvements, so it may be worth taking over the payments.
+For example, you’ll have lower electric bills if the house has a robust photovoltaic system, and you’ll enjoy those lower bills long after the PACE assessments end.